Add or delete users using Azure Active Directory

 Select Azure Active Directory, select Users, and then select New user.

-Name (required).
-The first and last name of the new user.
-For example, Mary Parker.
+Name (required): The first and last name of the new user.
+For example, Chris Green.

 User name (required): The user name of the new user.
 For example, email@example.com.

 The domain part of the user name must use either the initial default domain name, <yourdomainname>.onmicrosoft.com, or a custom domain name in your Azure AD organization such as contoso.com.
 You can select from the list of available domains.
 You can also filter the list by typing a portion of the domain name.
 For more information about how to create a custom domain name, see How to add a custom domain name to Azure Active Directory.

-Groups.
-Optionally, you can add the user to one or more existing groups, or you can do it later.
+Groups: You can add the user to one or more existing groups, or you can do it later.
 For more information about adding users to groups, see How to create a basic group and add members.

-Directory role: If you require Azure AD administrative permissions for the user, you can add the user to an Azure AD administrator role.
+Directory role: If you require Azure AD administrative permissions for the user, you can add them to an Azure AD role.
 You can assign the user to be a Global administrator or one or more of the limited administrator roles in Azure AD.
 For more information about assigning roles, see How to assign roles to users.

 Copy the auto-generated password provided in the Password box.
 You can choose to use the auto-generated password provided in the Password box or create a custom password.
 You'll need to give this password to the user for the initial sign-in process.

-The user is created and added to your Azure AD tenant.
+The user is created and added to your Azure AD organization.